Are trekking poles worth it? Heck yeah!

-Walking with a trekking pole on flat terrain is easy as pie, but you gotta employ the right technique.
+Walking with trekking poles on flat terrain is easy as pie, but you gotta employ the right technique.
 Here are the basic steps on how to do this:

-- Make sure that you’re using the right pole for your specific hand.
-Check out the straps; you’ll often see labels for your right and left hand on the trekking poles’ straps or handles.
+- Use the right pole for your specific hand.
+Check out the straps—you’ll often see labels for your right and left hand on the trekking poles’ straps or handles.

-- Your elbows should rest at a comfy 90-degree angle when using your trekking pole.
+- When using your trekking pole, let your elbow rest at a comfy 90-degree angle.
 Anywhere too high or too low can cause arm strain and discomfort, so adjust the length of your poles accordingly.

 - Lead with the poles alternate to your feet.
 For example, if you step with your right foot, use your left trekking pole, and so on.
 This technique gives you better balance and stability.
 Plus, it makes walking with your poles coordinated and natural.

-- Use the trekking pole at an angle to help propel you forward.
+- Use your poles at an angle to help propel you forward.

-If it’s your first time using a pole, it helps to practice these tips in your backyard or neighborhood before going on a hike.
+If it’s your first time using trekking poles, it helps to practice these tips in your backyard or neighborhood before going on a hike.

-Climbing uphill slopes can be punishing to your backs and knees.
-Trekking poles help prevent back and knee pain by maximizing the energy from your lower limbs and your core.
-During particularly steep ascents, you can use them to balance and prevent you from falling backwards or sliding sideways.
+Climbing uphill slopes can be punishing to your back and knees.
+Trekking poles help prevent back and knee pain by maximizing the energy from your lower limbs and core.
+During particularly steep ascents, you can use them to balance and stop you from falling backward or sliding sideways.

-To use your poles when ascending, shorten its length.
-Put your poles in front of you and angle the handle forward so that the poles can help propel you up the slope.
+To use your poles when ascending, shorten their length.
+Put them in front of you and angle the handles forward so that they can help propel you up the slope.

-Keep a steady pace and make sure to have secure steps when you make your climb.
+Keep a steady pace and make secure steps when you climb.
 Always step with your heel first, followed by your sole, and finally, your toes.

 One of the biggest threats when walking downhill is stepping on a loose rock or soil.
-When going downhill, extend your trekking poles and lead with them.
+Extend your trekking poles when going downhill and lead with them.
 You want to keep steady and gain control over your descent.
-Use the trekking pole to check the stability of your next step, too.
+Use the poles to check the stability of your next step, too.

-As you descend, keep the weight off of your knees by using your trekking pole straps.
-Keep a light grip on the handles and channel your weight onto your wrists instead.
-Use your trekking poles alternately and use them as support when you make your way down.
+As you descend, use your trekking pole straps to keep the weight off of your knees.
+Maintain a light grip on the handles and channel your weight onto your wrists instead.
+Move your trekking poles alternately and use them as support as you make your way down.

-Another descending technique that you can use is to plant both trekking poles firmly ahead of you before making your way down and stopping where the poles are planted.
+Another descending technique you can use is planting both trekking poles firmly ahead of you before making your way down and stopping where the poles are planted.
 Repeat the process until you finish the descent.

 Fording streams and rivers can be risky business if you don’t know how to do it properly.
-You could easily slip, fall into cold water, and possibly get carried away by the current.
-A pair of trekking poles provides the balance and stability needed to complete a crossing safely.
+You can easily slip, fall into cold water, and possibly get carried away by the current.
+A pair of trekking poles provide the balance and stability needed to complete a crossing safely.

 Before attempting to cross a stream or river, assess the area thoroughly.
 Scout for alternate routes or dry crossings like fallen tree bridges, boulders, or even log jams.
 Assess the size, speed, and depth of the river or stream, too.
-If you can’t see the bottom in some parts, or if the water is flowing faster than you could walk, you might want to rethink that crossing.
+If you can’t see the bottom in some parts, or if the water flows faster than you can walk, you might want to rethink that crossing.

 The video above outlines everything you need to prepare for a river crossing.